agiliq/django-admin-cookbook/docs/boolean_fields.rst

 .. image:: filter_calculated_fixed.png

-The :code:`is_very_benevolent` field show the string `True` and `False`, unlike the builin BooleanFields which show an on and off indicator.
+The :code:`is_very_benevolent` field shows the string `True` and `False`, unlike the builtin BooleanFields which show an on and off indicator.
 To fix this, you add a :code:`boolean` attribute on your method.
 You final modeladmin looks like this::

     @admin.register(Hero)